biocatiit/website/content/pages/users_safety.rst

 *   `Tips for filling out your ESAF <{filename}/pages/users_esaf.rst>`_

-*   `BioCAT Sector Orientation <{filename}/pages/users_orientation.rst>`_
+*   `BioCAT Sector Orientation <{filename}/pages/sector/orientation_1.rst>`_

     An overview of the safety issues found at our sector.
-This document is the basis for the walking tour of our facility that you will take once you arrive.
+You will be required to read this when you arrive.

 Special Hazards
 =================